kappataumu/async-website-monitor/README.md

 ## Requirements
 * Python 3.5.1 or newer
 * Beautiful Soup 4
-* requests
-* MailGun (optional)
+* MailGun credentials (optional)

 ## Configuration

-A number of settings are available, which are required if you want to use the e-mail reporting functionality.
-All of them should be set:
+A number of settings are available.
+If you want to use the e-mail reporting functionality set `"USE_MAILGUN": true` and configure all the relevant MailGun bits.
+All the available options are as follows:

 | Setting | Description
 | --- | ---|